Iranian diplomat convicted of planning attack on opposition | Law-Order

-Assadollah Assadi, a Vienna-based diplomat detained in Belgium, refused to testify during his trial last year, invoking his diplomatic status.
+A Belgian court rejected the Vienna-based official's claim of diplomatic immunity.
+The official, Assadollah Assadi, contested the charges and refused to testify during his trial last year, invoking his diplomatic status.
 He did not attend Thursday's hearing at the Antwerp courthouse.

 During the trial, lawyers for the plaintiffs and representatives of the Mujahedeen-e-Khalq opposition group, or MEK, claimed without offering evidence that the diplomat set up the attack on direct orders from Iran's highest authorities.
 Tehran has denied having a hand in the plot.

+A spokesman for Iran's Foreign Affairs Ministry, Saeed Khatibzadeh, condemned the court decisions and said Iran did not recognise the sentence because it considers the Belgian proceedings against Assadi to have been illegal.

+The court in Antwerp rejected Assadi's claims of individual immunity and said the case did not violate state immunity principles since neither Iran nor an Iranian security service stood trial.

-In its ruling, the court made clear Iran was not on trial, but insisted the quartet of defendants were members of a cell operating for Iran's intelligence services gathering information about the opposition group to identify targets and set up an attack.
+In its ruling, it made clear Iran was not on trial, but insisted the quartet of defendants were members of a cell operating for Iran's intelligence services gathering information about the opposition group to identify targets and set up an attack.

 Assadi's conviction comes at a critical time and has the potential to embarrass his country as US President Joe Biden's administration weighs whether to rejoin the 2015 nuclear deal between Tehran and world powers.
 Iran also said last month it expects Washington to lift economic sanctions that former President Donald Trump imposed on the country after pulling America out of the atomic deal in 2018.